Roseate spoonbill: Distribution

 In the United States, the species is locally common in Texas, Florida, and southwest Louisiana.
 Generally, the species occurs in South America mostly east of the Andes, and in coastal regions of the Caribbean, Central America, Mexico, and the Gulf Coast of the United States, and from central Florida's Atlantic coast at Merritt Island National Wildlife Refuge, adjoined with NASA Kennedy Space Center at least as far north as South Carolina's Myrtle Beach.

 Plume hunting in the eighteenth and nineteenth centuries almost drove the roseate spoonbill to extinction.
 However, following decades of conservation efforts, and the effects of climate change, the range of the roseate spoonbill has expanded considerably in the 21st century.
 For instance, the species was recorded breeding in the state of Georgia for the first time in 2011.
 Moreover, its presence in South Carolina has expanded significantly since the 1970s, as well as a single sighting of the bird in both Michigan and Wisconsin.
-The last known recorded log of the bird in the state of Wisconsin was of a deceased specimen in 1845 in Rock County.
-It made an historic reappearance 178 years later when a specimen was sighted by a crew that was doing birding surveys on the restricted-access Cat Island Causeway on July 27, 2023.
+The last known recorded log of the bird in the state of Wisconsin was of a deceased specimen in 1845 in Rock County, until it reappeared 178 years later when a specimen was sighted by a crew that was doing birding surveys on the restricted-access Cat Island causeway on 27 July 2023.

 In the summer of 2021, sightings of the bird were reported well outside its typical range, including in Washington, D.C., upstate New York, and even New Hampshire.
 A large flock was spotted in Huntley Meadows Park in Fairfax County, Virginia, drawing a large crowd of spectators.
 The bird has also been spotted in New Jersey with increasing frequency.

 In Florida Bay, roseate spoonbills are an ecological and scientific indicator species.
 The number of nests varies with both the amount of fresh water and the depth of seawater there, as wetlands turn into open ocean.
 The birds are choosing to nest further north and inland in Florida, with sharp changes in nest locations noted in the years 2006–2020.